FilippoHoch/ScoutHouse/README.md

 #### Seed data

 A CSV dataset with 20+ sample structures lives in `data/structures_seed.csv`.
+Seasonal availability and cost data live in `data/structures_availability_seed.csv` and `data/structures_costs_seed.csv`.
 Load or refresh the catalog with:

 ```bash
 python scripts/seed.py
 ```

 The script is idempotent and updates existing rows by slug.
-Customize the input file via `--file` to seed other datasets.
+Customize the input files via `--file`, `--availability-file`, and `--cost-file` to seed other datasets.

 The API exposes: